-2019/20: The lighting upgrades to the New Westminster campus were completed in FY 2019/20.
-The project involved upgrading the T8 fluorescent lighting systems to LED in select areas
+2019/20: The lighting upgrades to the New Westminster Campus were completed in FY 2019/20.
+The project involved upgrading the T8 fluorescent lighting systems to LED in select areas.

-Lighting Retrofits at Maple Ridge Campus:
+• Lighting Retrofits at Maple Ridge Campus:

-2019/20: The lighting upgrades to the New Westminster campus were completed in FY 2019/20.
-The project involved upgrading the T8 fluorescent lighting systems to LED in select areas
+2019/20: The lighting upgrades to the New Westminster Campus were completed in FY 2019/20.
+The project involved upgrading the T8 fluorescent lighting systems to LED in select areas.

-• Continuous Optimization of DDC System at New Westminster Campus:
+Continuous Optimization of DDC System at New Westminster Campus:

-- Investigation: The investigation phase of the Continuous Optimization for NEW Westminster Campus was approved in 2017.
-The investigation report was complete by January 2019. - Implementation: Majority of the recommended measures were implemented in 2019.
+- Investigation: The investigation phase of the Continuous Optimization for the New Westminster Campus was approved in 2017.
+The investigation report was complete in January 2019. - o Implementation: The majority of the recommended measures were implemented in 2019.